-The following Career and Technical Education Student Organizations are recognized as being an integral part of CTE instructional programs:
+The following Career and Technical Education Student Organizations (CTSO) are recognized as being an integral part of CTE instructional programs:

 Business Professionals of America has a history as a student organization that contributes to the preparation of a world-class workforce through the advancement of leadership, citizenship, academic and technological skills for students at the Secondary and the Post-Secondary level.
 Through co-curricular programs and services, members of Business Professionals of America compete in demonstrations of their business technical skills, develop their professional and leadership skills, network with one another and professionals across the nation, and get involved in the betterment of their community through good works projects.